Post-attachment Inhibitors

 Post-attachment inhibitors target binding in the HIV life cycle

 The HIV virions have proteins on the outside that recognize receptors on CD4 cells.
 Once a virion finds a CD4 cell, its outside proteins can bind to the CD4 cell receptor and link the CD4 cell and virion together (step 1: binding).
-In order for the virus to fully bind and fuse with the CD4 cell and get inside the cell to continue replication (step 2: fusion), other receptors on the CD4 cell surface may get involved.
+For the virus to fully bind and fuse with the CD4 cell and get inside the cell to continue replication (step 2: fusion), other receptors on the CD4 cell surface may get involved.
 These additional receptors on the CD4 cell include the CCR5 or CXCR4 receptors.
 The HIV surface receptors involved in the first two steps are called gp120 and gp41.
-Any of these receptors on the CD4 cell or HIV itself may be targets for HIV medications.1
+Any of these receptors on the CD4 cell or HIV itself may be targets for HIV drugs.2

 Once inside the cell, the virion disassembles itself so that it can begin the replication process.
 The next three steps represent the replication process of the virus’s genetic material.
-The last two steps of the process involve HIV re-assembling itself into new, mature virions that can be released from the CD4 cell and enter the bloodstream where they can go on to infect new cells.1
+The last two steps of the process involve HIV re-assembling itself into new, mature virions that can be released from the CD4 cell and enter the bloodstream where they can go on to infect new cells.2

 Post-attachment inhibitors block the CD4 receptor on the outside of CD4 cells.
 The CD4 receptor is involved in the binding of HIV to its target cell.
-HIV needs to bind using the CD4 receptor in order to move on to the next step in the life cycle, fusion, and entry into the cell.
+HIV needs to bind using the CD4 receptor to move on to the next step in the life cycle, fusion, and entry into the cell.
 When the CD4 receptors are blocked by a post-attachment inhibitor, HIV cannot adequately bind to its target cell.
-This stops the replication process since HIV needs to get inside the human host cells to replicate.
+This stops the replication process since HIV needs to get inside the human host cells to replicate.1,3

 Examples of post-attachment inhibitors